HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 ## Thèmes de recherche

  Carolin Görgen is Associate Professor of American Studies in the Department of English and American Studies (UFR Études Anglophones).
-She specializes in the history of photography and the environmental history of the American West.
+She specializes in the history of U.S. photography and the environmental history of the American West.
 After having studied in the Netherlands, France, and the United States, she completed a joint PhD in American Studies and Art History at Université Paris-Diderot and the École du Louvre in 2018.
 Her thesis on the California Camera Club was awarded the research prize of the German Photographic Society & the Deutsche Börse Photography Foundation.
-It is forthcoming as a monograph with the University of Oklahoma Press in 2025.
+It is forthcoming as a monograph with the University of Oklahoma Press in October 2025.
 Görgen's current research focuses on the environmental practices of western American photography.

+Education:
+Ph.D.
+American Studies & Art History, University Paris-Diderot & École du Louvre, 2014
+M.A.
+American Studies, Université Paris-Diderot & exchange student at New York University, 2014 B.A.
+English & American Studies, Radboud Universiteit Nijmegen, 2012

 Research topics:
 - History of American photography
 - Environmental history of California and the American West
 - American art (19th and 20th centuries)

 ## Ouvrages et direction de numéro de revue